PrachitaMhatre/Chaitanya/README.md

 Express.js: For handling routes and APIs.

 <h3>Database</h3>
-MongoDB: For storing application data like menu items, reservations, and user details.
+MongoDB: This is used to store application data like menu items, reservations, and user details.

 <h3>Additional Tools</h3>
 Axios: For API requests.